-1. Does My Personal Insurance Cover My Business?
+Does My Personal Insurance Cover My Business?

 In some cases, your personal home or auto coverage is adequate for covering the work you do from home.
 But you should talk with your insurance agent, because there are many complexities at play.
 For instance, your homeowners policy may have exclusions that specifically state that business-related losses are not covered.

 If you sell a few handmade crafts at the farmer’s market each month, your level of exposure is low and your personal insurance policy (possibly with an endorsement) may be fine for the foreseeable future.
 But if you’re selling hundreds of crafts each month online, and you have a garage full of valuable equipment, supplies and products, your exposure is much greater and business coverage may be necessary.

-3. Do I Need Additional Car Insurance?
+Do I Need Additional Car Insurance?

 It depends on exactly how you are using your personal vehicle.
 If you’re simply driving to meet with clients, your personal car insurance policy may be adequate.
 If you’re transporting goods, samples or equipment related to your business, these assets are unlikely to be covered by your personal auto policy, and you are risking significant losses on the road.

-4. Do I Need Business Insurance if I Don’t Have Products?
+Do I Need Business Insurance if I Don’t Have Products?

 Your business insurance needs are tied to your level of exposure, not necessarily the value of physical assets, so business coverage — especially liability coverage — may still be necessary.
 For example, if you have clients or employees in your home regularly and an injury were to occur, your homeowners policy may not cover your losses.

-5. How Does Applying for Business INsurance Work?
+How Does Applying for Business Insurance Work?

 Applying for business insurance is similar to applying for personal insurance, including filling out a number of forms and answering pertinent questions.
 Be cautious, however, because business insurance is too complex to get an accurate quote online; you need to speak with an agent.
 In addition, business insurance rates are based on the risks associated with your business and your history of business ownership.